 The CPC certification exam includes CPT, HCPCS, and ICD-10-CM coding questions.
 These multiple-choice questions require your ability to locate the correct code(s) based on coding guidelines, conventions, and instructional notes.
 It is critical that you pay close attention to all the information provided when looking up the correct code in your coding manuals.
 Otherwise, chances are you will assign an incorrect code.

 In order to help you strengthen your medical coding skills, I want to share with you my Name That Code! coding exercises.
-I will continue to add new coding exercises on a regular basis.
+And I will continue to add new coding exercises on a regular basis.

 By practicing these coding exercises repeatedly, you will learn how to apply the coding rules correctly and discover the right code(s) quickly and effortlessly.